6 oct. 2016

 This course is an excellent well executed course.
 It has allot of very interesting reading as well as quizzes to make sure you understand the knowledge, plus there is inter-action with fellow peers &

-par Daniel A R M•
+par Daniel M•

 It was probably one of the best MOOC's I've ever attended!
 Sir Randy did a great job explaining everything, accompanied by excellent slides which made me understand the course more!
 Excellent course!